exercism/fsharp/exercises/concept/improved-password-checker/.docs/instructions.md

 - Must have at least one digit
 - Must have at least one symbol in the set !@#$%^&\*

-Your solution must use a `Result` to encapsulate the success or failure status.
-For the success case, the `Result` must convey the validated password as a string.
-For the failure case, the `Result` must indicate all of the violated rules.

 ## 1. Modify the `PasswordError` discriminated union to allow the individual values to be treated as flags

 Note that the tests will not compile until this essential step is complete.